 We are all about routines + rituals.

 The lighting of the candle.
 The setting of the table.
 The morning meditation.
 We also (especially?) love self-care routines.
 The steaming bath.
 The cozy cup of delightfully spicy tea (perhaps with a splash of fire cider).
-The occasional face mask.
-What we don't particularly like: multi-step, product-intensive, "beauty"-type routines that are so involved and arduous even reading through them feels exhausting and not particularly restorative.
+The occasional mud mask with cucumber slices et al. What we don't particularly like: multi-step, product-intensive, "beauty"-type routines that are so involved and arduous even reading through them feels exhausting and not particularly restorative.
 Integrating self-care into our lives shouldn't itself feel like a major "to-do".
 Perhaps this is why we love dry brushing so much.